alanvalejo/rgcli/README.md

 * Ph.D. candidate at University of São Paolo (USP), Brazil.
 * alanvalejo@gmail.com.

+**License**

+Permission is hereby granted, free of charge, to personal and researcher user obtaining a copy of this software and associated documentation.

+For full commercial license contact the author.

+**Credit**

+Giving credit to the author by citing the paper [1] or sources.

 **References**

 > [1] Berton, Lilian; Faleiros, T.; Valejo, A.; Valverde-Rebaza, J.; and Lopes, A. A.: RGCLI: Robust Graph that Considers Labeled Instances for Semi-Supervised Learning.
 Neurocomputing, (2016)